KunstDerFuge/Q-notebook/README.md

 # Q Notebook

-This repository contains metadata from Q drops.
+This repository contains metadata from Q drops, as well as an iPython notebook I have been using to investigate the data.

 ## Featured Visualizations